 In the Westward Region hydroacoustic equipment was deployed in a preliminary effort at stock assessment of black and dark rockfish.
-Surveyed areas included the Westside District of the Kodiak Management Area and the Chignik Management Area (contact Carrie Worton).
+Surveyed areas included the Northeast, Eastside, and Afognak districts of the Kodiak Management Area (Contact Carrie Worton).

 Management of DSR in the Southeast Region is based upon a combination of GHRs, seasons, gear restrictions, and trip limits.
 Directed commercial harvest of DSR is restricted to hook-andline gear.
 Directed fishing quotas are set for the four outside water management areas (NSEO, CSEO, SSEO, and EYKT) based on the stock assessment.
 Directed fishery quotas for the two internal water management areas (NSEI and SSEI) are set at 25 mt annually.
-Regulations adopted in 1994 include trip limits (within any 5 day period) of 6,000 pounds per vessel in all areas except for EYKT where the trip limit is 12,000 pounds, and added a requirement that logbook pages must be submitted with fish tickets for each fishing trip.
-At the BOF meeting in early 2006 the season for the directed DSR fishery in SEO was changed to occur only in the winter from January 5th until the day before the start of the commercial halibut IFQ season, or until the annual harvest limit is reached whichever occurs first.
+Regulations adopted in 1994 include trip limits (within any five-day period) of 6,000 pounds per vessel in all areas except for EYKT where the trip limit is 12,000 pounds, and added a requirement that logbook pages must be submitted with fish tickets for each fishing trip.
+At the BOF meeting in early 2006 the season for the directed DSR fishery in SEO was changed to occur only in the winter from January 5th until the day before the start of the commercial halibut IFO season, or until the annual harvest limit is reached whichever occurs first.
 At this meeting the total allowable catch (TAC) for DSR was allocated 84% to the commercial sector and 16% to the sport sector.
 At the 2009 BOF meeting it was decided that the anticipated harvest of DSR in the subsistence fisheries would be deducted from the ABC before the split in allocation is made between commercial and sport fisheries.
-The 2013 ABC for DSR was 303 mt, which resulted in an allocation of 249 mt to commercial fisheries and 47 mt to sport fisheries (after a deduction of 7 mt for the subsistence fishery) (Green et al. 2012).
+The 2014 ABC for DSR was 274 mt, which resulted in an allocation of 224 mt to commercial fisheries and 43 mt to sport fisheries (after a deduction of seven mt for the subsistence fishery) (Green et al. 2013).
 A significant portion of the total commercial harvest is taken as bycatch during the halibut fishery; each year this is estimated and decremented from the commercial TAC.
-Prior to the 2012 fishery, we had used IPHC survey data to determine bycatch rate by depth and apply this to the commercial catch to estimate DSR bycatch.
-In 2012, commercial landing data was used to calculate the commercial bycatch rate of DSR in the halibut fishery and this bycatch rate was applied to the current year's quota to estimate bycatch of DSR.
-This change in methodology was made since five years of full retention DSR landings are available for analysis and this was more accurate than using the IPHC survey bycatch rate to estimate mortality.
+Prior to the 2012 fishery, we had used IPHC survey data to estimate bycatch rate by depth and apply this to the commercial catch to estimate DSR bycatch.
+In 2012 and 2013, commercial landing data was used to calculate the commercial bycatch rate of DSR in the halibut fishery and this bycatch rate was applied to the current year's quota to estimate bycatch of DSR.
+This change in methodology was made because six years of DSR full retention landings were available for analysis and this was more accurate than using the IPHC survey bycatch rate to estimate mortality.
 Full retention of DSR has been in regulation in state waters since 2002 and in federal waters since 2005.